unt-libraries/untl-metadata-documentation/docs/fields/note.rst

 -   Non-display notes are not visible to the public, but are used for any information important to internal maintenance of records or relevant to the original items
+-   In the rare cases that a record has been public and is later hidden for any reason (e.g., due to privacy concerns, copyright issues, etc.), the administrator hiding the record *should always* include a note explaining why the record is being made non-public with any relevant information or documentation

 +-------------------------------------------------------------------------------+------------------------------------------------+
 |**Guidelines**                                                                 |**Examples**                                    |